PostgREST/postgrest-docs/docs/auth.rst

   current_setting('request.jwt.claims', true)::json->>'email';

-For PostgreSQL server version < 14
+For PostgreSQL server version < 14 (can be enforced by `db-use-legacy-gucs <https://postgrest.org/en/stable/configuration.html#db-use-legacy-gucs>`_ config for forward compatibility of your SQL code )

 .. code:: sql

   current_setting('request.jwt.claim.email', true);

 This allows JWT generation services to include extra information and your database code to react to it.
 For instance the RLS example could be modified to use this current_setting rather than current_user.
 The second 'true' argument tells current_setting to return NULL if the setting is missing from the current configuration.

 Hybrid User-Group Roles
 ~~~~~~~~~~~~~~~~~~~~~~~